+For GPU support, you must ensure that the server has CIMC 4.0(2f).
 For UCS-C240, use 4.1(2d) or higher.
 Indicates that it is tested with Intel NIC BOM.
 Other versions of CIMC may work, but you must test Cisco VIM deployment with those versions before rolling it into production.

-We recommend the customers to move forward with the new releases of CIMC versions after testing and validating it in a non production environment, if old releases are deprecated or if new fixes solves their problem.
+We recommend the customers to move forward with the new releases of CIMC versions after testing and validating it in a non production environment, if old releases are deprecated or if new fixes solve their problem.